richlander/container-workshop/publish-in-sdk-container.md

 ## Add new end-point

-An end-point that returned `RuntimeInformation.OSDescription` would be nice.
+An end-point that returns `RuntimeInformation.OSDescription` would be nice.
 It can be added to `Program.cs`

 ```csharp
 app.MapGet("/os", () => $$"""{"os-description" : "{{System.Runtime.InteropServices.RuntimeInformation.OSDescription}}"}{{Environment.NewLine}}""");